 - 1. With the zipper unfastened, hold open the Garment. - 2.
 Remove footwear and any sharp objects you may have in a pocket that could damage the suit from the inside. - 3.
-Step into the Garment, and ensure your feet are all the way into the booties.
+Step into the Garment, and ensure your feet are all the way into the socks.
 Pull Garment to the waist. - 4.
 Bring the sleeves around your torso and secure them around your waist so they don't drag on the ground. - 5.
 Step into your protective footwear. - 6.
 Slide outer shell of Garment leg over each boot. - 7.
-Slide upper half of Garment over shoulders and insert arms into the sleeves. - 8.
-With the help of a trained partner, carefully zip the front closure all the way to the neck until fully closed (use caution not to catch barrier material in zipper). - 9.
-Proceed by covering the zipper with the extended Neoprene Collar with the use of hook and loop (use caution to not catch the Neoprene inner storm flap in zipper). - 10.
-Don the gloves provided by the Israel Ministry of Defense over the attached O-ring at the sleeve cuff.
-Ensure the glove extends over the O-ring for a secure connection. - 11.
+Slide upper half of Garment over shoulders and insert arms into the sleeves and your hands through the cuff ends. - 8.
+With the help of a trained partner, carefully zip the front all the way to the neck until fully closed (use caution not to catch barrier material in zipper). - 9.
+Proceed by covering the zipper with the extended Collar with the use of hook and loop (use caution to not catch the inner storm flap in zipper). - 10.
+Don the applicable gloves as provided by the AHJ. - 11.
 When properly fitted and correctly donned, the garment leg cuffs should be no less than 2" and not more than 5" off the floor. - 12.
-Don the separate hood and respiratory protection provided by the Israel Ministry of Defense according to their instructions.
-Once donned, secure the hood straps under your arms to reduce billowing.
+Where applicable, don any hoods and respiratory protection according to their instructions.